 Speaking to your parent’s doctor can also be helpful at this stage of the planning process.
 Understanding how his or her dementia is likely to progress is important, as is having an idea of exactly what his or her care needs will look like as the disease progresses.
 While many people attempt to care for parents with dementia in the home for as long as possible, it is a huge commitment – and your parent will eventually need round-the-clock care.
 This means the time to begin investigating memory care communities is now, not later, as it is also the time to make financial and legal preparations.

 Resources for care planning

 As you plan dementia care for your parent, know there is help available to you.
 You will want to consult with a lawyer as you establish power of attorney, conservatorship or any other necessary arrangements.
 Working with someone well-versed in elder law can take a huge weight off your shoulders.
 You may also wish to talk to a financial planner with experience in making arrangements for long-term care.
-Finally, other children of people with dementia who have gone through the process before can be great resources, as can professionals at the assisted living communities you are investigating.
+Finally, other children of people with dementia who have gone through the process before can be great resources, as can professionals at the assisted living communities you are considering.